An Overview of Your Options for Resolving Differences

-Built into the Individuals with Disabilities Education Act (IDEA) and Minnesota’s special education rules, are ways to resolve disagreements.
-If you and the school cannot agree, PACER encourages you to use one of these options.
+Built into the Individuals with Disabilities Education Act (IDEA) and Minnesota’s special education laws are a variety of ways to resolve disagreements.
+PACER encourages families to first share your concerns with the Individualized Education Program (IEP) case manager and/or the school district’s director of special education.
+If you and the school district cannot agree, you have a range of options for resolving disagreements.

 Minnesota Due Process Options Chart